Practical guides

 Social and web recipes

-Save recipes from social and web
+Save recipes from Instagram, TikTok, YouTube and blogs

 From reels, videos and blogs to a recipe card ready to cook